wlittler/HTMLIntroductory/syllabus/03 Box Model and Floats.md

 ### Border

-Every element has a border whether or not it is not visible, because by default is 0px wide.
+Every element has a border whether or not it is visible.
 If you have two elements next to each other, their borders will be touching.

 ### Margin